 Now, thanks to a generous grant by Sonata Software Technology Limited, DHF India has begun the restoration of the Rang Mahal pavilion and its garden, which were used by the Begum and her entourage.
 This is an important and final stage in the overall rehabilitation of this historic site.
 We are grateful to Sonata for underwriting this restoration and supporting the DHF's efforts to conserve the heritage and culture of the Deccan.

 Said Srikar Reddy, MD, Sonata Software, ”We are pleased to partner with and support DHF India in its efforts towards the conservation of Rang Mahal Gardens and Pavilion.
 This is in line with Sonata’s ongoing ‘Sustainability’ initiatives, one of which being Protection of national heritage, art and culture including restoration of buildings and sites of historical importance and works of art; setting up public libraries; promotion and development of traditional arts and handicrafts.”

 “The Rang Mahal project fulfils the DHF mission of education and adaptive re-use.
 The British Residency complex today serves as a campus for the Telangana Women’s University, so the restoration of the Rang Mahal will instill in students a suitable sense of history, bringing the past alive.
 Courses on heritage management and museology are being developed.
 When restored, the Rang Mahal will also be an attractive venue for concerts.’’ said Ambassador Latha Reddy, Chairperson, DHF India.

-We are proud to announce the DHF’s priorities for 2022-2023, which include two challenging new restoration projects in Telangana and a publication project for Karnataka.
+We are proud to announce the DHF’s priorities for 2022-2023, which include two challenging new restoration projects and a publication project

 We seek your support for these projects, which will advance the DHF’s mission of supporting local communities and educating the public on the rich cultural heritage of the Deccan region: